autay27/sat-circuit-bounding/README.md

 ts-node reduce_gen.ts examples/3and.table 2 > prob && minisat prob out ; cat out
 </code></pre>

-Searching for the number of gates needed to make a circuit for a truth table & outputting solution (with some details) to examples/
+Searching for the number of gates needed to make a circuit for a truth table, up to 5 gates

 <pre><code>
-./generateExample.sh tables/3and.table reduce_gen.ts 3
+./searchMinGates.sh 5 tables/3and.table
 </code></pre>

 ### Reductions used